Stay away from the sin of Idolatry.

-Idolatry in Wikipedia’s definition is the worship of an idol or cult image, being a physical image, such as a statue, or a person in place of God.
-In Abrahamic religions, namely Judaism, Christianity, and Islam, idolatry connotes the worship of something or someone other than God as if it were God.
+Idolatry, in Wikipedia’s definition, is the worship of an idol or cult image, a physical image, such as a statue or a person in place of God.
+In Abrahamic religions, namely Judaism, Christianity, and Islam, Idolatry connotes worshiping something or someone other than God as if it were God.

-The most common form of idolatry from the ancient world to modern times is money.
-Many deny its truthfulness and we can cite the experience of the past how money influences the mind of the faithful during the period when gold and silver were the predominant media of exchange.
-It referred to someone who had sold out and taken money, took high office, or had a personal gain in exchange for betraying a person or an important cause.
+Money has been the most common form of Idolatry from ancient to modern times.
+Many deny its truthfulness, and we can cite the experience and how money influenced the mind of the faithful during the period when gold and silver were the predominant media of exchange.
+It referred to someone who had sold out and taken money, taken high office, or had a personal gain in exchange for betraying a person or an important cause.

-The phrase comes, of course, from the Bible, because it was for 30 pieces of silver that Judas Iscariot betrayed Christ Jesus that caused him to be arrested, and then his story continues that his life was taken for $350 in today’s conversion.
-Also in the Bible, a poor widow gained attention from Jesus when she offered two copper coins which were everything she had.
-Let us follow the context:
+The phrase comes, of course, from the Bible because it was for 30 pieces of silver that Judas Iscariot betrayed Christ Jesus, caused him to be arrested, and then his story continues that his life was taken for $350 in today’s conversion.
+Also, in the Bible, a poor widow gained attention from Jesus when she offered two copper coins which were everything she had.
+So let us follow the context:

 “Jesus sat down near the collection box in the Temple and watched as the crowds dropped in their money.
 Many rich people put in large amounts.
 Then a poor widow came and dropped in two small coins.”

-We claim that we are faithful and yet when it comes to helping the poor, we turn our back.
-Others whisper in their mind that they gave their offering to the church and that is good enough and claim they did their part already.
-The God of Love is not the same as the gods of our culture which constitute money, sex, power, comfort, physical features like celebrities, affluent family, rich and famous people, etc… People idolize them for their success and yet they ignore the truth that they are closer to those gods than the God that gives life.
+We claim that we are faithful, yet when it comes to helping the poor, we turn our back.
+Others whisper in their mind that they gave their offering to the church, which is good enough, and claim they did their part already.
+The God of Love is not the same as the gods of our culture, which constitute money, sex, power, comfort, and physical features like celebrities, affluent families, rich and famous people, etc… People idolize them for their success, yet they ignore the truth that they are closer to those gods than the God who gives life.

-The 10 Commandments List in Exodus 20:2-17 is very interesting to read, therefore I suggest that you open your Bible and read it and it’s worth being refreshed.
+The 10 Commandments List in Exodus 20:2-17 is exciting to read.
+Therefore I suggest you open your Bible and read it, and it’s worth being refreshed.

-Lastly, the teaching of this lesson is very important; to choose Him before anything else!
+Lastly, the teaching of this lesson is fundamental; to choose Him before anything else!

 Matthew 6:24- New Living Translation

 “No one can serve two masters.
-For you will hate one and love the other; you will be devoted to one and despise the other.
-You cannot serve God and be enslaved to money.
+For you will hate and love the other; you will be devoted to one and despise the other.
+Therefore, you cannot serve God and be enslaved to money.

 God is all in all!